 IDEHA| Takahiro Ishizawa

-Born and raised in a corner of Zao, I grew up enjoying skiing in the mountains and fields from an early age.
-It's been 27 years since I started guiding at Mt.
-Gassan, and I never tire of the fun of skiing in this area.
-I would like to share this excitement with you as a guide.
-In addition, as a drone pilot for Cocoheli, I am involved in searching for lost people in mountain areas, and I also carry out educational activities for safe mountain climbing.
+I was born and raised in a remote corner of Zao and grew up enjoying skiing in the fields and mountains from a young age.
+I have been guiding on Mt.
+Gassan for 27 years, and I never get tired of the joy of skiing in this area.
+I guide because I want to share this excitement with others.
+I also work as a drone pilot for Cocoheli, helping to search for lost people in mountain areas and promoting safe mountain climbing

 SKI: tesma ski | Flipper 193